-But what you may not know is that everyday French-sounding words like “aubergine” (eggplant), “café” (coffee), and even “cafard” (cockroach) are all Arabic loanwords, meaning they were borrowed from the Arabic language.
+However, what may come as a surprise is that some everyday French-sounding words like “aubergine” (eggplant), “café” (coffee), and even “cafard” (cockroach) are Arabic loanwords.
+Essentially, these French words were borrowed from the Arabic language, either directly or indirectly, through other languages, but most people are unaware of their Arabic origins.

 What is a loanword (loan word?)

-Now before we move onto the list of Arabic loanwords hiding in your favourite French words, let’s briefly go over what a loanword is and the hidden secrets they can reveal if you know their etymology.
+Before we move onto the list of Arabic loanwords hiding in your favourite French words, let’s briefly go over what a loanword is and the hidden secrets they can reveal if you know their etymology.

 A loanword is simply a word borrowed from one language and used in another, left untranslated.
 This sometimes happens because it doesn’t exist in the borrower’s language or because it expresses a concept that can’t be easily expressed with existing words.